MartorSkull/Tomu/README.md

 # Tomu
-the project for the discrod bot for django
+the project for the discord bot for django, Dingo